Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: FVA and Wrong-Way Risk

 \section{FVA and Wrong-Way Risk}

-We re-iterate the $\FVA$ equation, correlation assumptions, funding spread definitions and exposure split between the independent and WWR part, as in~\cite{ZwaardGrzelakOosterlee202210}.
+The framework is summarized in Section~\ref{sec:setupSummary}, covering the $\FVA$ equation, correlation assumptions, funding spread definitions and exposure split between the independent and WWR part.
 Funding costs and benefits are assumed to be asymmetric: when borrowing funds, a spread over the risk-free rate is paid, but when lending out funds, only the risk-free rate is earned.
 As a consequence $\FVA(t) = \FCA(t)$, since $\FBA(t) = 0$.~\footnote{Here, $\FCA$ and $\FBA$ represent the Funding Cost Adjustment and Funding Benefit Adjustment, respectively.} The framework is summarized in Section~\ref{sec:setupSummary}.

 In Section~\ref{sec:fvaEquationFundingSpread}, we extend the framework to prepare for the Gaussian approximation of the WWR exposure from Section~\ref{sec:approximation}.
 We use Taylor series expansions of the interest rate (IR) discount factors and credit adjustment factors that appear in the exposure formulae.